jeffdgr8/kotbase/docs/getting-started.md

 The [`getting-started`](https://github.com/jeffdgr8/kotbase/tree/main/examples/getting-started) version demonstrates using shared Kotlin code using Kotbase together with native app UIs.

+The Kotbase database examples are in the `shared` module, which is shared between each of the platform apps.

 ### Android App :fontawesome-brands-android:

-The Android app uses XML views.
+The Android app is in the `androidApp` module.
+It uses XML views for its UI.

 ??? info "Run"